Manavee-Singh-811/Treasure-Island/README.md

 # Treasure-Island
-A python program that uses if else statements to help you reach the treasure
+In this program we go to a treasure island and take a series of steps to reach the tresure.
+This program is built using if else statements.
+Ascii Art (Treasure) has been used to the welcome the users.